tomedharris/blog/content/post/docker-and-laravel-development-environment.md

 ## Introduction

-Docker is an actual thing, there is no doubt about it.
-I think one of the hardest jobs of a developer these days is trying to sift the worthwhile technologies from the hype.
-Many years ago, I started using Vagrant and Virtual Box to build isolated development environments which imitated production servers.
-A sticking point with Vagrant is that each machine is a full OS; trying to run 2 or more VMs on a laptop can be painful so when working on multiple projects, you end up juggling different machines, provisioning and destroying, halting and starting.

 Docker is many things, but as a way to build development environments, it really shines.
 In this guide, I am going to go through building a development environment for a Laravel project, and some of my work flow.
 The architecture for the environment will be an apache server, with php 7.1, laravel 5.4, and mysql 5.7.

 ## Selecting a base image